 13. Participates regularly in meeting with campus IT Support Staff maintaining communications and discussing issues affecting campus support such as procurement, implementation, problem determination and resolution, training, and the development of user computing standards.

 14. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

 15. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the supervisor.

 16. Contributes to the overall success of the unit by performing all other duties and responsibilities as assigned by the supervisor.

-The Centralized User Support Specialist is supervised by the Microcomputer Support Administrator or the Lab Support Administrator and directly supervises student workers.
+The Centralized User Support Specialist is supervised by the designated supervisor and directly supervises student employees.

 OFFICE OF HUMAN RESOURCES